Boeing issues inspection instructions for 737 MAX 9 to airlines

 The FAA on Saturday ordered the temporary grounding of 171 Boeing MAX 9 jets after a door plug tore off from a brand-new MAX 9 shortly after it took off from Portland, Oregon.

-Boeing shares were down 6.4% in Monday trading, though off the day's worst losses.
+Boeing shares were down 6.6% in Monday trading, though off the day's lows.